The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 workloads.

-Development of "carbon-aware" computing that dynamically shifts
+cloud providers.
+Development of "carbon-aware" computing that

-reporting environmental impact.
+transparency in reporting environmental impact.

 - Cloud-Native Technologies